 The Victorian Era/Romantic Period 1832-1900

 As the 19th century drew to a close, a vast deposit of diamonds was unearthed in South Africa.
-This led Tiffany & Co. to develop and introduce the six prong “Tiffany setting”, technique that raised the diamond above the setting and maximized its brilliance.
+This led Tiffany & Co. to develop and introduce the six-prong “Tiffany setting”, a technique that raised the diamond above the setting and maximized its brilliance.
 This style continues to influence the design of engagement rings to this day.

 The Edwardian Era to Today, 1900-Present